tsuru/tsuru/docs/installing/api.rst

 ===========================================

-Assuming you have already configured your Gandalf server in the :doc:`previous installation step </installing/gandalf>`, we need to export two extra environment variables to the git user, which will run our deploy hooks, the URL to our API server and a generated token.
+Assuming you have already configured your Gandalf server in the :doc:`previous installation step </installing/gandalf>`, now we need to export two extra environment variables to the git user, which will run our deploy hooks, the URL to our API server and a generated token.

 First step is to generate a token in the machine we've just installed the API
 server: